BMI. Quite possibly the least favored topic of any patient.

 - BMI is NOT an estimation of attractiveness.
 Yes, I have had patients who have asked if they will be pretty at a certain weight based on BMI.
 No, I cannot answer that for them.
 As the old saying goes, beauty is in the eye of the beholder.
 This means that beauty or attractiveness is subjective and differs from one person to the next.
 It cannot be measured with objective data.
 In order to see yourself as beautiful, you should look at your qualities rather than your measurements.

 - BMI changes with age.
 As infants, our growth patterns aren’t based on BMI but on weight and length for age.
-As adolescents, BMI is based on an individual’s rate of growth as compared to a national average, again on a growth chart.
+As adolescents, Body Mass Index is based on an individual’s rate of growth as compared to a national average, again on a growth chart.
 As adults, BMI is based on the sliding scale of underweight to obese with a healthy range of 18.5-24.9.
 And as a geriatric patient, the same sliding scale shifts to a healthy weight of 22-29.9.

 - BMI IS a risk assessment tool.
-BMI is a quick assessment method of interpreting if someone is at elevated or average risk of developing a chronic disease.
+Body Mass Index is a quick assessment method of interpreting if someone is at elevated or average risk of developing a chronic disease.
 It should come as no surprise that there are diseases linked directly to a person’s weight.
 Excess of fat stores on the body alter the action or effectiveness of bodily functions.
 This, in turn, results in a decreased ability to keep up with the demand of the body which typically results in an external or medicinal need.

 This brings us to a very interesting distinction… the current BMI scale didn’t start as a HEALTH assessment tool but as a COST assessment tool.
-That’s right, the BMI scale as we know it today only became popular in the late 1980’s when it was noticed that the higher (or lower) the ratio of a person’s weight compared to their height, the more costly they became in the eyes of healthcare.
+That’s right, the Body Mass Index scale as we know it today only became popular in the late 1980’s when it was noticed that the higher (or lower) the ratio of a person’s weight compared to their height, the more costly they became in the eyes of healthcare.
 The more they needed specialty doctors, prescriptions, and had incidences of chronic disease.
 Hence, a scale was developed to reflect someone’s COST FOR HEALTH based on weight divided by height.

 Does knowing these facts change your views on BMI?
 Feel free to revisit this point of discussion with your registered dietitian at your next appointment for more information.